 The position statement outlines the principles, approach, and priorities across land ownerships and aims to deliver multiple benefits for visitors, communities, and businesses.
 Taking a strategic approach, focused on where more impactful change can be made, it will also respond to and complement our work on the twin climate and nature crises.

-The Route Map sets out where and when investment in visitor infrastructure should be delivered across Loch Lomond & The Trossachs National Park, and this fund is intended to help partners such as development trusts, public bodies and third sector organisations to progress and deliver projects that directly contribute to infrastructure priorities identified in the Route Map.
+The Place Programme Fund is a targeted capital fund intended to help partners such as development trusts, public bodies and third sector organisations progress and deliver projects that directly contribute to infrastructure priorities identified in the Place Programme Delivery Route Map.

 If you are developing a project that aligns with these priorities, we encourage you to tell us about it using the expression of interest form.